Treatment of Complex Trauma

 offers downloadable reflection questions for clinicians and extensive listings of professional and self-help resources.
 A new preface in the paperback and e-book editions addresses key scientific advances.

 See also Drs.
-Courtois and Ford's edited volumes, Treating Complex Traumatic Stress Disorders (Adults)
+Courtois and Ford's edited volumes, Treating Complex Traumatic Stress Disorders in Adults, Second Edition

 , which present research on the nature of complex trauma and review evidence-based treatment models.

 Winner (Second Place)—American Journal of Nursing Book of the Year Award, Psychiatric and Mental Health Nursing Category

 “This is a must-have for any clinician working with patients with trauma on a daily basis and for those therapists who do not necessarily have a specialization in trauma, but would like to get more knowledgeable about complex trauma.
 It should also be a required textbook for graduate students, especially doctoral level students interested in working in and/or researching PTSD situations.”—Doody's Review Service

 “Courtois and Ford have demonstrated that they are masters of their subject and are masterful in communicating about the treatment of a very difficult patient population and have contributed a masterpiece in their book….This book is not only essential reading for therapists who want to take on the challenge of treating patients with complex trauma but also an excellent source for any professional who engages in psychotherapy.
 The reader comes away with not only important tools in establishing a meaningful relationship with patients but also a sense of the gratification that results from treating patients and being a partner in their growth and development.”—Journal of Nervous and Mental Disease